GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * Post in the chat in the chat to your app running on port 3000

 ### Part 1: Upload the app folder to your GitHub repository
-Step 1: Initialize a Git Repository in Your App Folder
+Step 1: Initialise a Git Repository in Your App Folder
 * Open your terminal or command line.
 * Navigate to the directory where your app folder is located.
 * Initialise the Git repository: `git init`